makeup-jquery/jquery-active-descendant/README.md

 * `activeDescendantChange` - when active descendant has changed

-## Observes
+## Listens

-* `activeDescendantItemsChange` - when collection of active descendant items has been updated
+* `domChange` - when dom of ownedItem selector has changed.
+Must be triggered on ownedItemSelector.

 ## Example - One Dimensional